gkzz/gas-test/README.md

-# Sample Script To Manage Tasks, Reminders (Half Automatically), And To Save Time

-Automate Routine Works, And To Save Time, By GAS
+# Sample Script To Manage Tasks, Reminders (Half Automatically), And To Save Time, By GAS

 ## Script's Line Up
 ### mailDraft.js